 I did this on my most recent trip to Banff, using UR points to book several nights at the Juniper Hotel.
 For roughly 7k UR points a night, I was able to save this cost out-of-pocket.

 Another option is Hotels.com.
 While not a points loyalty program, Hotels.com gives a free night for every 10 paid nights.
 If you’re going to pay for your nights in Banff, then why not have them count toward a free hotel night at some point down the road?

-Finally, if you’re looking to save even more or have a large family group, booking an Airbnb in Banff could be the way to go.
+Finally, if you’re looking to save even more or have a large family group, renting a vacation home in Banff could be the way to go.
 There are lodging options in all budget ranges for solo travelers to groups.
 Plus, with a kitchen, you’ll be able to save money by preparing snacks and small meals.

 Banff Car Rental

 In order to explore Banff, drive the Icefields Parkway, and maximize your time in the Canadian Rockies, you’ll need a rental car.
 Calgary Airport has all major car rental companies like Budget, Hertz, Avis, Enterprise, etc.

 The key to feeling good about your rental is to only rent the car you need.
 Now, if you’re heading to Banff in winter, you’ll need a vehicle with snow tires.
 They don’t come standard.
 But, 2 people visiting Banff in summer will be just fine in a smaller car.